coderefinery/2022-09-20-workshop/content/questions/day3.md

 31. When cloning a repo, why some branches are included and some are not?
 How to pull all branches?
     - The branches get renamed from "branch_name" into "origin/branch_name".
 You can see them using `git branch -v`.
+      - I think it should be `git branch --all`

 32. Why is the expression 'pull request'?
 In gitLab it's 'Merge request' which seems much more intuitive (sorry if this has been asked before).
     - see #26